obrummer/electricity-manager/README.md

 npm run build
 ```

-builds the app for production to the `build` folder.\
-This will build the app and optimize it for the best performance.
+This will build the app for production to the `build` folder and optimize it for the best performance.
 The build will be minified and the filenames will include hashes.
 Once the app is built, it is ready to be deployed.

 ## Getting started with Backend